Dalphi/interface-ner_complete/README.md

 		- on an annotated token: select this token (chunk of belonging tokens)

 - **keyboard commands** work on currently selected tokens (chunk of tokens)
-	- backspace: remove the annotation
+	- backspace / delete: remove the annotation
 	- 1: annotate as "PER"
 	- 2: annotate as "COM"
 	- tab: change the token selection to the right / to the bottom